-AGMD holds monthly digestive motility Telephone/Internet Digestive Motility Community Support Groups.
-Our patient group is for all those suffering from any type of digestive motility disease/disorder.
-We also hold special programs specifically designed for gastroparesis, chronic intestinal pseudo-obstruction and esophageal disorders, which are open to patients and their loved ones.
-It is a great way to learn, gain support, share questions and concerns and talk about personal experiences living with digestive motility diseases/disorders.
-View our calendar for upcoming program dates and times.
+AGMD holds digestive motility Telephone Internet Digestive Motility Community Support Groups.
+Our Patient Group is for all those suffering from any type of digestive motility disease/disorder.
+We also hold special programs designed for specific digestive motility disorders.
+It is a great way to learn, gain support, share questions and concerns and talk about personal experiences living with digestive motility disorders.

 We welcome you to participate.